How Does Neo Build a Supplier Negotiation Strategy From Market Intelligence?

 In most enterprise procurement organizations, negotiation preparation quality varies dramatically by individual.
 Some category managers are strong, others less so — and outcomes reflect that gap.
 The result is not just inconsistent cost savings but systematically missed leverage that compounds across hundreds of supplier relationships over time.

-- The same SKU negotiated by two different category managers can produce markedly different price outcomes
+• The same SKU negotiated by two different category managers can produce markedly different price outcomes

-- New category managers can take 12–18 months to reach effective negotiation proficiency through experience alone
+• New category managers can take 12–18 months to reach effective negotiation proficiency through experience alone

-- Institutional knowledge locked in individual heads is a business continuity risk, not just a performance variable
+• Institutional knowledge locked in individual heads is a business continuity risk, not just a performance variable

-What Does Neo’s Prepare Phase Actually Evaluate?
+What Does the Prepare Phase of Lytica’s Neo Actually Evaluate?

 What makes this evaluation different from a standard market report is the data beneath it.
 Neo does not summarize public benchmarks or list-price indices.
-It draws on real cross-customer transaction patterns and actual supplier pricing behavior to assess each dimension — producing a strategy that reflects how the market is operating right now, not how it appeared six months ago.
+It draws on real cross-customer transaction patterns and actual supplier pricing behavior to assess each dimension, producing a strategy that reflects how the market is operating right now, not how it appeared six months ago.

 The Four-Pillar Preparation Framework: What Neo Evaluates